-Young Stone is an excellent all around photographer with a real passion for food, product, and still life photography.
-And the reason he enjoys this type of photography?
-The control he can have over the environment.
+Stone is an excellent all around photographer with a real passion for food, product, and still life photography.
 He appreciates being given every opportunity to produce the best possible image.

-Though Stone is not originally from St. Louis, one of his favorite things to do is explore the city.
-He loves trying new restaurants and coffee shops as well as revisiting St. Louis’ beautiful landmark attractions.
-He says that St. Louis is both the driving force and the inspiration behind his unique style of photography.
+Stone enjoys trying new restaurants and coffee shops as well as revisiting St. Louis’ beautiful landmark attractions.
+He says that St. Louis is both the driving force and the inspiration behind his style of photography.

 Emily has photographed pretty much everything, but her true calling really is engagements, weddings, and families.
 Photographing couples and families is a passion.
-And she always enjoys meeting people and getting to know clients.
+She always enjoys meeting people and getting to know clients.

 Emily loves having the chance to tell each unique story in photos and being a witness to what might be the most significant moment in that person’s life.
 She realizes it is truly an honor to be trusted to capture the special moments which last a lifetime.